3 Comments

 In the growing mining, hydro energy and oil-producing and processing fields, locals are usually trained to do the lower-level jobs while foreign experts are posted from abroad and fill the key positions.
 If you apply locally, wages are ridiculously low compared to other countries, the work usually is in very remote locations and working as well as living conditions might not be what you are used to.

-Before Covid and the political unrest, the hospitality and tourism sector was booming and hopefully will soon to do so again.
+Before Covid and the political unrest, the hospitality and tourism sector was booming and is improving again.
 So, professionals in these areas, but as well newcomers with other skill sets, have good chances of finding work in Peru.

 High in demand are all sorts of qualified technical professionals, especially in the engineering and IT area.
 Expect wages and benefits to be less than you are used to.